-The monastery is closed to visitors.
+The monastery is open to visitors from 10.30am until 1.30pm.
 For more detailed information, please visit our Announcements page.
 We appreciate your understanding, and wish for everyone’s continued wellbeing.
-(Updated on 2 January)
+(Updated on 30 April)

 The day begins and ends with silent contemplation together; there are also periods of working meditation, some time for individual practice and for attending to personal needs.
 Following such a routine can be an excellent support for bringing awareness into our hearts and applying it in our daily life.